Page Contents

 Downtown Broadway Nightlife

-As Nashville is known as the ‘Music City’ it would be rude not to find some live music during your visit.
+As Nashville is known as the ‘Music City’ it would be rude not to find some live music venues during your visit.
 Popular venues for this include Honky Tonk Central, The Stage on Broadway, Tootsies Orchid Lounge, and Robert’s Western World.

 Honestly, I’d be here all day naming the best spots as there are so many to choose from.
 I didn’t want to love it, but my favourite bar was Kid Rock’s Big Honky Tonk & Steakhouse, it just had my kind of music!